ARPA-SIMC/dballe/doc/fapi_walkthrough.md

 1. the name of the file to open
 2. the open mode ("r" for read, "w" for write or create, "a" for append).
    See the documentation of libc's `fopen` for more details.
 3. the file format.
-It can be "BUFR", "CREX", "AOF" or "AUTO".
+It can be "BUFR", "CREX", or "AUTO".
 "AUTO" tells DB-All.e to autodetect the file format, but it only works when reading files, not when writing new one.